Illustration & Animation BA (Hons)

-Introduces you to different ways of approaching, questioning and solving creative problems.
+This unit introduces you to different ways of approaching, questioning and solving creative problems.
 You'll investigate, analyse and document a range of subjects in response to projects set by your tutors.
 Through these projects, you'll be taught skills related to the collection of information and visual analysis.

 Illustration Fundamentals: Image, Type, Print

-You'll continue to develop your research and idea generation skills – and also your image making skills – through practical workshops, tutorials and seminars.
+You'll continue to develop your research and idea generation skills – and also your image-making skills – through practical workshops, tutorials and seminars.
 These include practices such as observational drawing, printmaking, photography, collage, 3D and type.

 Animation Fundamentals: Motion, Narrative, Screen